dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 Another import thing you'll see, if you look at the [example config]({{page.example}}/pubspec.yaml), is the exclude and include options.
-By default, ffigen will generate bindings for everything it finds in the header, and everything that those bindings depend on in other headers.
+By default, `ffigen` generates bindings for everything it finds in the header, and everything that those bindings depend on in other headers.
 Most Objective-C libraries depend on Apple's internal libraries,